 Amino acids are the building blocks of protein that your body needs to build muscle.
 These amino acids come from plant and animal sources and are part of a balanced diet.

 As you get to the later stages of pregnancy, your protein requirement also increases.
 Fortunately, the protein requirements are already well met by the typical American diet.
-Still, you need to get a lot of protein from different sources, meat, and plants alike.
+Still, you need to get a lot of protein from different sources, meat and plants alike.

 This amino acid is considered unhealthy for pregnant women, and there is little to no research yet on its effects on breastfeeding moms.
 Not only that, but they can cause a white blood cell disorder and are known to make liver and kidney disease much worse.
 Its side effects are vomiting and nausea.

-Although there is little research on their effect on pregnant women and breastfeeding moms, experts still advise not to take them.
+Although there is not much research on their effect on pregnant women and breastfeeding moms, experts still advise not to take them.
 Other than these two substances, there are still substances in amino acids that can put pregnant women at risk.
 So, with that in mind, if you see these two substances on the label, it’s best not to buy them at all for you and your baby’s safety.

 Conclusion